anigilyatornayapushka/ITStep-Bank-WebSite/README.md

 - Change Password.

-- Creation and binding of kaspi type cards to the user.
+- Creation and binding of virtual cards to the user.

 - Currency convertation.

 - Money transfer between users.

-- Money replenishment.
+- Money replenishment and withdrawing.

-- Showing all transactions with ability to filter it.
+- Check all transactions with ability to filter it.

 ## Requirements